odoo/documentation/content/applications/productivity/discuss/chatter.rst

    :alt: A chatter thread with planned activities with varying due dates.

 .. tip::
-   Click the :guilabel:`ℹ️ (info)` icon next to a planned activity to see additional details.
+   Click the :icon:`fa-info-circle` :guilabel:`(info)` icon next to a planned activity to see additional details.

    .. image:: chatter/planned-activity-details.png
       :align: center